Apalachee: Spanish missions and 18th-century warfare

 About 1600, the Spanish Franciscan priests founded a successful mission among the Apalachee, adding several settlements over the next century.
 Apalachee acceptance of the priests may have related to social stresses, as they had lost population to infectious diseases brought by the Europeans.
 Many Apalachee converted to Catholicism, in the process creating a syncretic fashioning of their traditions and Christianity.
 In February 1647, the Apalachee revolted against the Spanish near a mission named San Antonio de Bacuqua in present-day Leon County, Florida.
 The revolt changed the relationship between Spanish authorities and the Apalachee.
 Following the revolt, Apalachee men were forced to work on public projects in St. Augustine or on Spanish-owned ranches.

 San Luis de Talimali, the western capital of Spanish Florida from 1656 to 1704, is a National Historic Landmark in Tallahassee, Florida.
 The historic site is being operated as a living history museum by the Florida Department of Archeology.
 Including an Indigenous council house, it re-creates one of the Spanish missions and Apalachee culture, showing the closely related lives of Apalachee and Spanish in these settlements.
 The historic site received the "Preserve America" Presidential Award in 2006.

 In the 1670s, tribes north and west of the Apalachee (including Chiscas, Apalachicolas, Yamasees and other groups within the Muscogee Confederacy) raided Apalachee missions and seized captives.
 They traded the captives to the British colony of Carolina, where they were sold as slaves to Carolinian colonists.
+That being said, the Apalachee were not passive victims through this endeavor.
+Spanish sources document Apalachee individuals fleeing into the interior, forging alliances, and actively resisting capture through negotiation and subversion.
 Seeing that the Spanish could not fully protect them, some Apalachees joined their enemies.
 Apalachee reprisal raids, made in part to try to capture English traders, pushed the base camps of the raiders eastward, from which they continued to raid Apalachee missions as well as missions in Timucua Province.
 Efforts were also made to establish missions along the Apalachicola River to create a buffer zone.
-In particular, several missions were established among the Chatot tribe.
-In 1702, the Apalachicolas ambushed nearly 800 Apalachee, Chatot, and Timucuan warriors with a few Spanish soldiers, after several Apalachee and Timucuan missions had been raided.
+In particular, several missions were established among the Chacato tribe.
+In 1702, the Apalachicolas ambushed nearly 800 Apalachee, Chacato, and Timucuan warriors with a few Spanish soldiers, after several Apalachee and Timucuan missions had been raided.
 Only 300 warriors escaped the ambush.